-Limitations on Use of Futures and Futures Options: The Fund will only enter into futures contracts and futures options which are standardized and traded on a U.S. or foreign exchange, board of trade, or similar entity or quoted on an automated quotation system.
+Limitations on Use of Futures and Futures Options: Each Fund will only enter into futures contracts and futures options which are standardized and traded on a U.S. or foreign exchange, board of trade, or similar entity or quoted on an automated quotation system.

-Additionally, the Fund will limit its trading in "commodity interests," as that term is defined under applicable Commodity Futures Trading Commission ("CFTC") Rules, and which generally includes commodity futures, futures options and swaps, such that, aside from commodity futures, commodity options contracts or swaps that, in each case, are used solely for bona fide hedging purposes within the meaning and intent of applicable CFTC Rules, (i) the aggregate initial margin and premiums required to establish positions in commodity interests will not exceed five percent of the liquidation value of the Fund's portfolio after taking into account unrealized profits and unrealized losses on any such contracts it has entered into, or (ii) the aggregate net notional value of commodity interest positions does not exceed 100 percent of the liquidation value of the Fund's portfolio after taking into account unrealized profits and unrealized losses on any such contracts it has entered into, in each case, as further described in CFTC Rule 4.5(c)(2).
+Additionally, each Fund will limit its trading in "commodity interests," as that term is defined under applicable Commodity Futures Trading Commission ("CFTC") Rules, and which generally includes commodity futures, futures options and swaps, such that, aside from commodity futures, commodity options contracts or swaps that, in each case, are used solely for bona fide hedging purposes within the meaning and intent of applicable CFTC Rules, (i) the aggregate initial margin and premiums required to establish positions in commodity interests will not exceed five percent of the liquidation value of the Fund's portfolio after taking into account unrealized normalized losses on any such contracts it has entered into, or (ii) the aggregate net notional value of the Fund's portfolio after taking into account unrealized losses on any such contracts it has entered into, or (ii) the aggregate net notional value of the Fund's portfolio after taking into account unrealized profits and unrealized losses on any such contracts it has entered into, in each case, as further described in CFTC Rule 4.5(c)(2).

 When a purchase or sale of a futures contract is made by the Fund, it is required to deposit with the custodian (or broker, if legally permitted) a specified amount of assets determined to be liquid by the Advisor in accordance with procedures established by the Board of Trustees ("initial margin").
 The margin required for a futures contract is set by the exchange on which the contract is traded and may be modified during the term of the contract.
 Margin requirements on foreign exchanges may be different than U.S. exchanges.
 The initial margin is in the nature of a performance bond or good faith deposit on the futures contract which is returned to the Fund upon termination of the contract, assuming all contractual obligations have been satisfied.
-The Fund expects to earn interest income on its initial margin deposits.
-A futures contract held by the Fund is valued daily at the official settlement price of the exchange on which it is traded.
+The Fund expects to earn interest income on its initial margin, equal to the daily the Fund is valued daily at the official settlement price of the exchange on which it is traded.
 Each day the Fund pays or receives cash, called "variation margin," equal to the daily change in value of the futures contract.
 This process is known as "marking-to-market."
 Variation margin does not represent a borrowing or loan by the Fund but is instead a settlement between the Fund and the broker of the amount one would owe the other if the futures contract expired.
 In computing daily NAV, the Fund will mark-to-market its open futures positions.

-The Fund is also required to deposit and maintain margin with respect to put and call options on futures contracts written by it.
+Each Fund is also required to deposit and maintain margin with respect to put and call options on futures contracts written by it.
 Such margin deposits will vary depending on the nature of the underlying futures contract (and the related initial margin requirements), the current market value of the option and other futures positions held by the Fund.